© 2010 Christopher V. Anderson

 Thermal Effects on High-Powered Ballistic Movements

 Chameleons, toads and some salamanders feed by way of ballistically projecting their tongue from their mouth to capture prey.
 These highly specialized feeding mechanisms utilize elastic storage mechanisms, similar in ways to a bow-and-arrow, to launch the tongue.
 This recoil of elastic elements allows for extreme performance outputs far exceeding that of known muscle properties.
-My dissertation research under Dr. Stephen Deban focused on the thermal effects of feeding in chameleons (family Chamaeleonidae) in order to understand how explosively dynamic movements powered by elastic recoil are effected by temperature.
+My dissertation research focused on the thermal effects of feeding in chameleons (family Chamaeleonidae) in order to understand how explosively dynamic movements powered by elastic recoil are effected by temperature.
 We discovered that in addition to producing extreme performance, this elastic recoil also liberates tongue projection from much of the normal decrease in performance associated with muscle-powered movements at low temperatures, allowing them to feed at high performance, even at low temperatures where other sympatric lizard species remain inactive.
 Since this discovery, I have examined this interaction across a range of mechanistic levels and systems.
-Click here for more information on this project including high-speed videos!

 Scaling Patterns of the Chameleon Feeding Mechanism

 As organisms grow, their increasing body size results in changes to the way they interact with their environment.
 An organism’s size and proportions have profound effects on how they are able to move and perform in their surroundings.
 Similarly, closely related species of different sizes are subject to different constraints on their movements due to their differing body sizes.
-Dr. Stephen Deban and I worked with Thomas Sheridan, an undergraduate in the Deban Lab, to look at the scaling patterns of the feeding apparatus of chameleons.
-More recently, I have been looking at how these scaling patterns effect tongue projection performance among chameleon species.
+With collaborators Stephen Deban and Thomas Sheridan, I looked at the scaling patterns of the feeding apparatus of chameleons.
+I then looked at how these scaling patterns effect tongue projection performance among chameleon species.
 By looking at how the size and proportions of the different muscles and bones in the chameleon’s feeding apparatus change with body size, and how these changes affect whole organism performance, we are gaining insights into the functional constraints imposed by body size on spring-loaded ballistic movements, as opposed to more typical musculoskeletal systems.
-Our study examining scaling patterns of the chameleon feeding apparatus was published in the Journal of Morphology and my study looking at scaling effects on tongue projection performance is currently being prepared for publication.
+Our study examining scaling patterns of the chameleon feeding apparatus was published in the and my study looking at scaling effects on tongue projection performance was published in .

 Functional Perspectives on Patterns of adaptive radiation in Anolis lizards